 The government of Angola was also turning over marketing of Angolan coffee to local interests.
 Still labor remained a significant problems hindering coffee industry recovery in Angola.
 Also hindering the industry was continued civil strife and insurgent damage to coffee farms as well as continuing degradation of infrastructure and lack of facilities.

 A more recent coffee industry rehabilitation plan involved US$8.5 million to cultivate approximately 17,000 hectares of Robusta coffee in the municipality of Amboim (an area ravaged by decades of war) with the goal of producing 650,000 60-kg bags of coffee (40,000 tons) annually.

-Coffee production in Angola in 2005 was 75,000 bags.
+Coffee production in Angola in 2005 was 75,000 bags, with their coffees being imported all over North America and Europe.
 This remains relatively small compared to some other African countries such as Kenya (one million bags), Ethiopia (4.5 million bags) and Uganda (2.75 million bags).

 The 2009 coffee harvest in Angola was estimated at 12,000 tons which was a one hundred percent increase from the previous year, according to ANGOP, the country’s official news agency.

 Coffee production in Angola is expected to continue to increase with governmental support of farmers assisting the industry.
 This has included a revitalization program in which the government grants micro-credits to coffee growers.